 Keeping your finances under control this Christmas

-The festive season can be a great time of year in Central Otago; warm weather, time off work for some, and the cheer of Christmas giving and family holidays.
+The festive season can be a great time of year in Dunedin; time off work for some, and the cheer of Christmas giving and family holidays.

 It can also be a very expensive time, with pressure to spend on gifts and experiences stretching already pressured wallets to breaking point.